emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 - `datapoint_id: str`: The ID of the current datapoint
 - `proteins: list[Protein]`: A list of `Protein` objects to be processed (defined in `hackathon_api.Protein`)
 - `input_dict: dict`: A pre-filled dictionary containing the YAML definition for that data point
-- `msa_dir: Optional[Path]`: The directory with the precomputed MSA files.
-If not provided, MSA will be computed automatically.
-[TODO] VERIFY!!!
+- `msa_dir: Path`: The directory with the precomputed MSA files.
+MSA files are always provided.

 For example input information see `hackathon_data/datasets/abag_public/abag_public.jsonl`.
 This information will be automatically converted to the above-specified objects.